kaplayjs/kaboom-cookbook/components/shadow/readme.md

 ## Requires

-A sprite called "shadow"
+* A sprite called "shadow"
+* A layer named "effects" that's "on top of" the floor (though you could edit the component to be anything you'd like)

 ## Parameters

-None
+* None

 ## Example